-Well/Spring Name Source Integrity Well 1 Unknown Construction
+Well/Spring Name Source Integrity Well 1 Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
 The State has determined that this well is GWUDI or Ground Water Under the Direct Influence of surface water.
-The cause, may be the construction or the karst geology of the area.
-Surface waters can enter and flow through this setting a great distance in a short amount of time carrying contaminants with it.
-Generally, a conjunctive delineation is performed for GWUDI systems to account for the area of surface influence.
-In a complex karst setting, it is almost impossible to determine which streams are contributing surface water directly.
-Often, the closest stream is not involved and streams further away are involved.
-Dye trace studies could possibly identify the area of contribution.